lucasb/leafbird/README.md

 Features
 -----
-Beyond build form form JSON, look what Leafbird also can do:
+Beyond build form from JSON, look what Leafbird also can do:

 - Automatically validate forms;
 - Change fields object in runtime;